|6th August 2013, 09:25 PM||#1|

 "For the beginner I feel there is considerable advantage in using a glass, or clear plastic, crown board to cover the bees." -- Ted Hooper, Guide to Bees and Honey

-"Polycarbonate is better than glass, and preferably with no hole in it." -- itma
+"Polycarbonate is better than glass, and don't spoil it with a hole." -- itma

 Keep death off the roads - learn to fly instead.